serverx-org/SERVER-X-ARCHIVES/Lohith/Author/Profile.md

     github: https://github.com/lohith-lalam
 ---

-Lohith Lalam, a Computer Science student, is a content management lead and contributor/developer at [**server-x-101**](https://serverx.org.in/).
+Lohith Lalam, a Computer Science student, is a Content Management Lead/Contributor/Developer at [**server-x-101**](https://serverx.org.in/).